NicoleZFortuna/Rpackages/README.md

 #### Documenting functions

-Now we can start to organise the functions in a useful way.
-There is no set way to do this, so you should pick something that is going to be most useful for you.
-Some people keep all their functions in the same file, others create a new file for each function in their package.
+Now you can start to organise the functions themselves in a useful way.
+Some people keep all their functions in a single file, others create a new file for each function in their package.
 Personally, I like to have a few files, each with their own theme.
 I will then organise the functions into each of these files according to what I think are useful groupings.

-Open how ever many scripts as you like and add the relevant functions to each script.
+Open how ever many scripts as you think is useful, and add the relevant functions to each script.
 Give each script a relevant name, and save in the R folder of your package.
+Once you have finished this, you should no longer have a file called hello.R.

 The next step is to document your functions appropriately.
 This documentation will be used to generate the help files for the functions